Wabri/i3battery/README.md

 cd i3battery
 ```

-And finally run and install i3battery with 4 method:
+And finally run and install i3battery with 4 methods:

 * all audio and notifications support: